wp-plugins/video-thumbnails/readme.txt

 If the service allows a way to retrieve thumbnails, I'll do my best to add it.

+= How do I use this plugin with custom post types? =

+The settings page includes a checklist of all your post types so you can pick and choose.

 = I am editing my theme and only want to display a thumbnail if one is found.
 How do I do this? =

 `<?php if( ( $video_thumbnail = get_video_thumbnail() ) != null ) { echo "<img src='" . $video_thumbnail . "' />"; } ?>` will only display a thumbnail when one exists.